Tropical Storm Ma-on: Vietnam

 In Vietnam, Ma-on uprooted and flooded a large amount of trees.
 Over 135,000 people were evacuated as the storm approached Vietnam.
 Ma-on brought heavy rains; from 76.8 mm in Đông Triều to 299.4 mm in Cẩm Phả, Quảng Ninh.
 In total, 321 households were flooded, with 38 deeply flooded in Uông Bí.
 A total of three fatalities were reported as a result of the storm.

 Economic damages in Tiên Yên District totaled approximately 28 billion VND (US$1.18 million), while damages in Uông Bí amounted to 11.7 billion VND (US$494,000).
 In Lạng Sơn, total damages reached 10 billion VND (US$422,000), and in Bắc Kạn, damages were estimated at 4.25 billion VND (US$180,000).

 Elsewhere

 In Laos, flash floods were exacerbated by Ma-on.
 Villages along the Nam Ko river have been damaged.
 Thousands of people are reportedly affected.
 In China, total damage by Ma-on was estimated at 150 million yuan (US$20.8 million).

 Retirement

-After the season, the Typhoon Committee announced that the name Ma-on, along with five others will be removed from the naming lists.
-In the spring of 2024, the name was replaced with Tsing-ma for future seasons, which refers to the Tsing Ma Bridge in Hong Kong that connects to the main airport.
+After the season, the Typhoon Committee announced that the name Ma-on, along with five others, will be removed from the naming lists.
+In the spring of 2024, the name was replaced with Tsing-ma for future seasons, which refers to the Tsing Ma Bridge in Hong Kong that connects to Hong Kong International Airport.

-After the season, PAGASA announced that the name Florita will be removed from their naming lists after this typhoon caused ₱1 billion in damage on its onslaught in the country.
+After the season, PAGASA announced that the name Florita would be removed from their naming lists after the typhoon caused ₱1 billion in damage in the country.
 On May 5, 2023, the PAGASA chose the name Francisco as its replacement for the 2026 season.